Guido Picelli

-Guido Picelli (9 October 1889 – 5 January 1937) was an Italian Communist politician and anti-fascist militant.
+Guido Picelli (9 October 1889 – 5 January 1937) was an Italian anti-fascist, politician and soldier.
 He was a founding member of the Arditi del Popolo and a participant in the Spanish Civil War where he died in battle.

 Biography

 Early life

 Born in to a working-class, Picelli worked as a watchmaker and later an actor.
 He participated in the First World War and obtained the rank of second lieutenant there as well as the Bronze Medal of Military Valor and the bronze medal of the Italian Red Cross.

 Back in Parma, in 1919 he joined the Italian Socialist Party and founded the local section of the Proletarian League of Veterans.
 In 1920, he was imprisoned for having tried to prevent the departure of a train of grenadiers towards Albania.
 In 1921 he was elected deputy to parliament with the Italian Socialist Party.

 Anti-fascist leader of Italy

 Picelli was a founding member of the Red Guards in 1920 to defend striking workers against fascist strikebreakers.
 After the failure of the Red Guards, Picelli became a founder of the Arditi del Popolo, despite the opposition of the Italian Socialist Party.

 On July 31, 1922, a legal strike was proclaimed throughout Italy by the Alleanza del Lavoro.
 In the city of Parma Picelli, together with his brother Vittorio led a united anti-fascist front consisting of communists, anarchists, socialists and republicans.
 Italo Balbo, a leading member of the National Fascist Party was sent to suppress the strike but his Squadristi were repulsed.
 Eventually martial law was declared in the city of Parma and the strike was suppressed by the military.

 After the March on Rome the Arditi was dissolved, however Picelli continued his anti-fascist activities in secrecy.
 In 1924 he left the PSI and joined the Communist Party and was elected to the parliament.

 On May 1, 1924, he was arrested a fifth time as a parliamentarian for displaying a large red flag from the balcony of the Chamber of Deputies to protest against the anticipation of Labor Day to April 21.
 After the kidnapping and disappearance of Giacomo Matteotti, Picelli took part in the Aventine secession.
 Rome he suffered several attacks by the fascists.

 In November 1926, following the promulgation of the Fascist laws, Picelli and the other Aventinian deputies were declared forfeited from their parliamentary mandate.
 Picelli was arrested and sentenced to five years of confinement which he served in Lampedusa and Lipari.

 On November 9, 1931, he was freed and from Rome, he moved to Milan with an authorization from the head of the police Arturo Bocchini, where he married his partner Paolina Rocchetti.
 From Milan Picelli expatriated to France.